mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 where the MLP is applied row by row.

-Intuitively, the self-attention layer answers the question:
+Intuitively, attention answers the question:

 > Which tokens should I look at?